 3. Problems with language

-People with dementia often forget words and lose track of what they are saying.
+People with this condition often forget words and lose track of what they are saying.

 4. Confusion over time and place

-It is not uncommon for dementia sufferers to get lost in their own street even if they've taken the same route for years.
+It is not uncommon for individuals living with the condition to get lost in their own street even if they've taken the same route for years.

 5. Inability to make judgements

-Making good judgements - such as whether or not it is safe to cross a road - requires quick thinking and common sense, both of which can be obscured by dementia.
+Making good judgements - such as whether it is safe to cross a road - requires quick thinking and common sense.
+Both of which can be obscured by dementia.

 6. Problems with abstract thinking